Welcome to Envisioning Women's Places in the 19th Century: Photographs from the George Washington Wilson Collection.

 We are grateful to the British Academy/Leverhulme Small Research Grants funding scheme for supporting this project.

-Scroll through the photographs below.
+Scroll through the photographs - which are presented with their historic titles - below.
 Or, navigate the exhibition by theme using the sidebar.

 Click on the slideshow to scroll through the images yourself